nlgotz/nlgotz.github.com/_posts/2016-04-13-sam-dns-part-1.md

 In order to interact with 5620 SAM via an external program, the way you do that is via SAM-O, an OSS hook.
 OSS stands for Operations Support System.
 Unfortunately, the way you interact with SAM-O is via SOAP XML.
 Personally, JSON would be a lot easier, but you work with what you have.
 I won't go over how you use SOAP, as the documentation on Nokia's website is really good.

 One thing I found out early on when testing SAM-O is that the user that you use needs SAM-O permission.
 Another thing is, make sure to add filters, especially if you have a lot of nodes.
-When I was testing with two Google Chrome Applications (ARC (Advanced ReST Client) and Boomerang), both chocked and crashed with the amount of data if you don't filter.
+When I was testing with two Google Chrome Applications (ARC (Advanced ReST Client) and Boomerang), both choked and crashed with the amount of data if you don't filter.

 Conclusion
 ----------